2015-01-07: I’ve updated this post to to reflect changes in FreeNAS 9.3.

 Neither systems supports ZFS high availability out of the box.
-OmniOS can use a third party tool like RSF-1 (paid) to accomplish this.
+OmniOS can use a third-party tool like RSF-1 (paid) to accomplish this.
 The commercially supported TrueNAS uses RSF-1 so it should also work in FreeNAS.

 ZFS Replication & Backups

 I did get the CrashPlan plugin to work under FreeNAS, however I found that after a reboot the CrashPlan jail sometimes wouldn’t auto-mount my main pool so it ended up not being a reliable enough solution for me to be comfortable with.
-I wish FreeNAS made it so that it wasn’t in a jail.
+I wish FreeNAS made it so it wasn’t in a jail.

 FreeNAS is a little more power hungry than OmniOS.
-For my 8TB pool a bare minimum for FreeNAS is 8GB while OmniOS is quite happy with 4GB, although I run it with 6GB to give it a little more ARC.
+For my 8TB pool a bare minimum for FreeNAS is 8GB while OmniOS is happy with 4GB, although I run it with 6GB to give it a little more ARC.

 VAAI (VMware vSphere Storage API’s — Array Integration)

 The FreeNAS GUI looks a little nicer and is probably a little easier for a beginner.
 The background of the screen turns red whenever you’re about to do something dangerous.
-I found you can setup just about everything from the GUI, where I had to drop into the command line more often with OmniOS.
+I found you can set up just about everything from the GUI, where I had to drop into the command line more often with OmniOS.
 The FreeNAS web interface seems to hang for a few seconds from time to time compared to Napp-It, but nothing major.
 I believe FreeNAS will have an asynchronous GUI in version 10.

 On both platforms I found I had to switch into CLI from time to time to do things right (e.g. FreeNAS can’t set sync=always from the GUI, Napp-It can’t setup networking).